Enrich Your Exercise Programs: Add a Cognitive Overlay

 Regular aerobic training can improve aspects of cognitive function; in fact, adding exercise to a weekly regime both reduces the systems of dementia and slows its onset.

 The raw truth is that cognitive abilities and physical exercise interact.
 Patients with exercise added to their rehabilitation program have been shown to have significant reductions in the behavioural and psychological symptoms of dementia (Fleiner et al. 2017).

 In fact, by increasing physical activity a mere 10%, individuals are able to significantly reduce the risk of dementia and Alzheimer’s Disease (Tivadar 2017).

 Aerobic training would seem to be a natural choice of exercise, but is it the right choice for patients with cognitive restrictions?
 Well, it depends.

 Aerobic exercise, performed at a low intensity, has a beneficial effect on visual-spatial perception and attention.
 In contrast, a higher intensity physical activity (classified as moderate) seems to work its magic on working memory and attention and verbal memory and attention.

 Just like adding any other new intervention, take care to make the transition period as calm as possible.
 Each patient is different, so it’s important to know their triggers and do your best to avoid them in their exercise routine (Yu et al. 2017).

-Truly, professionals are in a bit of a quandary when prescribing physical activity to the cognitively impaired population (Tivadar 2017).
-Many experts believe higher intensities are necessary for positive results, while others opine that the higher the intensity the less the patient can attend to the task at hand, resulting in problems with reduced reaction times, problems with selective attention and a reduction in flexibility.
+Truly, professionals are in a bit of a quandary when prescribing physical activity to people with cognitive impairments (Tivadar 2017).
+Many experts believe higher intensities are necessary for positive results, while others opine that the higher the intensity, the less the patient can attend to the task at hand, resulting in problems with reduced reaction times, problems with selective attention and a reduction in flexibility.